WVURAIL/dspira/_posts/2021-08-05-RaspberryPi.md

 order: 10
 meta_description: "Set up a Raspberry Pi for DSPIRA radio astronomy.
 Find supported devices, Ubuntu installation steps, remote access tips, and software links."
 optional: true
+equipment: "A Raspberry Pi, power supply, microSD card, and computer with a card reader.
+Desktop use also needs display and input devices."
+preparation: "Choose an image or manual installation.
+Check device and image requirements before using this optional historical setup route."
 ---

 Raspberry Pis are inexpensive.
 Newer models can handle the GNU Radio signal processing needed for radio astronomy.